Lesterpaintstheworld/aider/website/docs/unified-diffs.md

 ![robot flowchart](/assets/benchmarks-udiff.svg)

-aider_nova now asks GPT-4 Turbo to use
+aider now asks GPT-4 Turbo to use
 [unified diffs](#choose-a-familiar-editing-format)
 to edit your code.
 This dramatically improves GPT-4 Turbo's performance on a